Silentboy7707/PC_CAMERA_CONTROLLER/README.md

 With the help of this project we can play subway surfer with the help of your hand movements.

-**Controls of the Subway Surfer:**
+**Controls through camera of the Subway Surfer:**
-1. Control for the left movement
+1. Control for the left arrow
 <img width="183" alt="image" src="https://github.com/Silentboy7707/Subway_Surfer/assets/97505764/8d9ff611-b390-4d88-b3c6-ebf620921a92">

-2. Control for the right movement
+2. Control for the right arrow
 <img width="162" alt="image" src="https://github.com/Silentboy7707/Subway_Surfer/assets/97505764/b501a166-e961-40ff-af74-7906c8da9a04">

-3. Control for the jump
+3. Control for the up arrow
 <img width="192" alt="image" src="https://github.com/Silentboy7707/Subway_Surfer/assets/97505764/e74dd1ee-c5c1-4a3b-a051-be2decbe76a4">

-4. Control for the downscroll
+4. Control for the down arrow
 <img width="172" alt="image" src="https://github.com/Silentboy7707/Subway_Surfer/assets/97505764/867fbaf8-fd02-44e9-8002-0a9b45f9beab">